-From the base of Salerno, you can sail to the six islands that make up the Archipelago Pontino, among the most fascinating treasures that the Tyrrhenian Sea offers to those who sail it.
-Rising off the Gulf of Gaeta in northern Lazio, Santo Stefano, Ventotene, Ponza, Palmarola, Zannone and Gavi are all of volcanic origin and make up an archipelago named after the main island, Ponza.
-A must-visit without forgetting to discover its minor sisters as well.
+Setting sail from Salerno, you can venture to the six islands that make up the Pontine Archipelago, some of the most enchanting treasures the Tyrrhenian Sea offers to seafarers.
+Located off the Gulf of Gaeta in northern Lazio, the volcanic islands of Santo Stefano, Ventotene, Ponza, Palmarola, Zannone, and Gavi are named after the largest of the group, Ponza.
+A visit to Ponza should also include its smaller, equally captivating sister islands.

 Ventotene